apache/druid/docs/do-not-merge.md

 ## Query from deep storage (experimental)

 Druid now supports querying segments that are stored only in deep storage.
 When you query from deep storage, you increase the data available for queries without necessarily having to scale your Historical processes to accommodate more data.
-To take advantage of the potential savings, make sure you configure your load rules to not load all your data onto Historical processes.
-Then, configure a corresponding drop rule to drop those segments.
+To take advantage of the potential storage savings, make sure you configure your load rules to not load all your segments onto Historical processes.

-Note that at least one segment of a datasource must be loaded onto a Historical process so that Druid can plan the query.
+Note that at least one segment of a datasource must be loaded onto a Historical process so that the Broker can plan the query.
 It can be any segment though.

 As part of this feature, there are new API endpoints available to interact with the query: